mrcharlie90/multiview-people-recognition/README.md

 #### Notes:
 * The complete code of filtered channel features can be found [here](https://bitbucket.org/shanshanzhang/code_filteredchannelfeatures) (we use only the LCDF based ones)
+* Execute a bash clean.sh before run pose_this.py on a folder
+* When using deepcut-cnn try large scales values for small subjects

 ### work in progress...stay tuned!